 2. MIHINTALE – THE CRADLE OF BUDDHISM IN SRI LANKA

-Not too far (about 12.5km or 7.8 miles) from the ancient city is situated the “Missaka Pabbata” a 1,000 feet (300 m) peak that is known as Mihintale, the cradle of Buddhism, in modern lingo.
+Not too far (about 12.5km or 7.8 miles) from the ancient city of Anuradhapura is the “Missaka Pabbata” a 1,000 feet (300 m) peak that is known as Mihintale, the cradle of Buddhism, in modern lingo.
 At this place the belief that

 According to Dipavamsa and Mahavamsa, Thera Mahinda, a famed Buddhist monk and son of the Indian Emperor Ashoka, came to Sri Lanka from India on the full moon day of the month of Poson (June) and met King Devanampiyatissa.
 From here he preached the doctrine of Buddha and effectively launched the faith in Sri Lanka.
 No wonder this place is so revered by the Buddhist faithful in Sri Lanka.
 This meeting has a big impact on King Devanampiyatissa who subsequently renounced war and took it upon himself to spread the word of Buddha within his kingdom.